Skip to main content

 Industry experts forecast massive expansion in smart home adoption.
 According to TechInsights, global smart device shipments will exceed 2.5 billion units by 2030.
 Analysts also point to AI and energy management as key growth drivers, with providers racing to integrate more advanced, user-centric features.

-Market leaders like Samsung, Apple, and Amazon are investing heavily in these technologies, signaling long-term confidence.
+Market leaders like Samsung, Apple, and Google are investing heavily in these technologies, signaling long-term confidence.
 Their partnerships and acquisitions hint at more holistic solutions—platforms that merge smart appliances, security, voice assistants, and wellness tools into cohesive packages.

 What to expect in the next 5 years